uiceds/cee-492-project-2025-gasc/cee492_report.typ

   caption: [Example StreamStats data from USGS.],
 ) <proofread>

 With the aforementioned limitations identified, the research team focused attention and efforts on finding a reasonable but potentially impactful way to analyze some of the data on hand.
 Remember, bridge scour is a serious concern for State and Federal entities, leading to thousands and even millions of dollars spent in monitoring costs.
 The research team thus changed its priority to evaluating if applying data science could help identify and model trends in streambed elevations.
 If correlations did prove to exist, a reliable model could be produced, having the potential to allow States and the Federal Government to more intelligently determine at what interval monitoring should be conducted, as opposed to standardized (and costly) yearly or bi-yearly.
-The data the project team focused preliminarily focused is summarized in Table V below.
+The data the project team preliminarily focused on is summarized in Table V below.

 #figure(
   caption: [Basic Data Stats],